 - (d) What are the contributions under the ESI Act?

-Every factory to which the act applies shall be registered within 15 days or within such period as specified.
+Every factory to which the act applies shall be registered within 15 days or such period as specified.

 Procedure for Registration of factories: